Martindale Dental

 And the science keeps piling up.

-A 2024 narrative review pulled newer studies together and found that people who vape deal with more gum disease and more cavities compared with non-smokers.
+A 2024 narrative review pulled newer studies together and found that vaping is associated with higher rates of gum disease and cavities compared with non-smokers.
 Damage was still less extreme than that of cigarette smokers, but vapers weren’t exactly coasting along problem-free — especially younger users who vape often and assume the minty flavour somehow makes it less harmful.

 This guide breaks down what’s going on in your mouth when you vape, what dentists are seeing day-to-day in teens and adults, and when vaping is especially tough on your oral health.